builtbymonkey/ee-db-trace/README.md

 ##Changelog

+### 1.1.1 - 3/25/2014
+- Fixed a bug where the release folder structure was not created properly
+- Fixed a small bug in the CP when no release files are present

 ### 1.1 - 3/11/2014
 - Fixed a bug where queries with newline characters where included in the trace which are excluded in the config
 - Added config parameter "trace_file_location"